ramshaaijaz/Project-Fetal-Health/README.md

 After that, I ran commands for different machine learning models but before that I split the data into train test and scaled and normalized the data to resolve any imbalances in the dataset.
 .................
 ## Results
 After all the models were applied, XGBoost showed the highest accuracy at 0.94, followed by random forest 0.93.
-I have also run confusion matrix to make sure, we are not only deluded by the accuracy scores
+I also ran confusion matrix to make sure we are not only deluded by the accuracy scores